SheetalTechInsights/SheetalTechInsights/README.md

 # 👋 Hi there!
-I'm Sheetal Patidar (aka SheetalTechInsights)
+I'm Sheetal Patidar

 ## 🚀 About Me